 The DCC shall carry out the activities and provide the services described in this ETMAD in accordance with Good Industry Practice.
 Each Responsible Supplier shall act in accordance with Good Industry Practice when providing support or assistance and carrying out remediation activities referred to in this ETMAD, in particular as set out in Clause 1.9.

-(Save for in respect of the Gas Proxy Function Device Model as set out in Clause 1.11 or where explicitly provided in this ETMAD) the DCC shall have no obligation or liability in respect of the ECoS Migration of any Device which is deemed to be Ineligible for ECoS Migration until or unless the issue which made the Device Ineligible for ECoS Migration is subsequently resolved and / or no longer applies, such that the Device is no longer Ineligible for ECoS Migration.
-For avoidance of doubt, the DCC shall have no obligation or liability in respect of the ECoS Migration of any Device with a Device Model that is categorised as Non-Migratable).
+Save for in respect of the Gas Proxy Function Device Model as set out in Clause 1.11 or where explicitly provided in this ETMAD, the DCC shall have no obligation or liability in respect of the ECoS Migration of any Device:

+With a Device Model that is categorised as Non Migratable; and / or

+which is deemed to be Ineligible for ECoS Migration until or unless the issue which made the Device Ineligible for ECoS Migration is subsequently resolved and / or no longer applies, such that the Device is no longer Ineligible for ECoS Migration.

 Reporting